Harbor High School (California): Sports

 Harbor competes in the Santa Cruz Coast Athletic League alongside Santa Cruz High School, Scotts Valley High School, Soquel High School, San Lorenzo Valley High School and Aptos High School.

 The school has somewhat of a notorious history with football, winning its first varsity game since 2008 on August 31, 2019.
 Harbor lost the Monterey Bay League Championship in 1973 in a close battle with Monterey High School under coaches Claude Sharp, assistants Bob Enzweiler, Bob Nicolaisen and Larry McCook.

 Perhaps the greatest Harbor Dynasty was that of Girls' Soccer who won 9 CCS Championships in 14 years under head coach Gerald Pleasant who retired in 2004.
 The Harbor High School boys' swim team has won 26 SCCAL Championships in the 40 years that the school has been open.
-In 2021, the boys' varsity soccer team won the CCS championship against Carmel.
+In 2021, the boys' varsity soccer team won the CCS Division IV championship title against Carmel in overtime.

 Recently Harbor has made great strides in surf competitions, even getting an article on the National Surf League Website.